 Implementation pathway

-If the delegate decides to include a product in the scheme this will require:
+If the WELS Regulator decides to include a product in the scheme, the following steps may be required:

 - development of testing and performance standards (if not already published)